jamashita/genitore/README.md

 ## Dead\<A, D extends Error\>

-A class that represents the fulfilled state for `Heisenberg`.
-This class contains a value of type `P` that cannot be `null` or `undefined`.
-It is equivalent to Some for Option types.

-A class that represents the fulfilled state for `Schrodinger`, but with an intended error.
+A class that represents the fulfilled state for `Schrodinger`, but with an intended error of type `D`.
 It is equivalent to Failure for Result types and it implements `Schrodinger` interface.

 ## Still\<A, D extends Error\>